 When a group completes play of a hole after its maximum allowable time, it will NOT be considered out of position IF it:

-b. reaches a par-4 hole and at least one player in the group makes a stroke from the teeing ground before the hole is open and free of play, or
+b. reaches a par-4 hole and at least one player in the group makes a stroke from the teeing area before the hole is open and free of play, or

-c. reaches a par-5 hole and all players in the group make their strokes from the teeing ground before the hole is open and free of play.
+c. reaches a par-5 hole and all players in the group make their strokes from the teeing area before the hole is open and free of play.

 When the Committee determines that a group or individual player will be timed, all players or specified player(s) in the group will be notified by a Referee.